Buying Guide

 Language

-Most Tarot cards have the names of the major arcana written in English, we do however stock some decks in French and Spanish.
+Most Tarot cards have the names of the major arcana written in English, we do however stock decks in German, French and Spanish.
 The accompanying guidebooks are often written in English, but a large selection has multi-lingual guidebooks.
 We have categorised the languages for you to make it easier to find your match!

 Style Collections